-Metadata item type: Object Class METeOR identifier: 320989 Registration status: Community services, Standard 07/03/2006 Definition: An instance or occasion of assistance received by a client from a service provider.
-Context: service provider.
-Information about individual instances of the receipt of assistance by a client from a service agency is of fundamental interest to service providers, but may or may not be required for national reporting purposes.
+Metaleta itan lana Metadata item type: Object Class METeOR identifier: 320989 Registration status: Community services, Standard 07/03/2006 Definition: An instance or occasion of assistance received by a client from a service provider.
+Context: Information about individual instances of the receipt of assistance by a client from a service agency is of fundamental interest to service providers, but may or may not be required for national reporting purposes.
 However, information about an individual service event is a basic building block for other information that is of relevance to national reporting and statistical analysis.
 For example, if information about the length of time that certain types of persons have received particular types of assistance from specific types of agencies is required, then information about each instance of service provision should be recorded in a standard way.
 This should enable reliable, valid and comparable data to be reported nationally.
-Generally, a service event is described by a cluster of data elements that provide information about service events reflects an interest in locating community service assistance to clients in time.
+Generally, a service event is described by a cluster of data elements that provide information about when it happened, where it happened, what assistance was received, how much and from whom.
+The need for information about service events reflects an interest in locating community service assistance to clients in time.
 This information may help to identify the intensity of assistance received by a person during a time period.
 Knowing when a person received assistance from an agency also helps to identify those records that are of interest to particular data collections.
 For example, an agency may be required to report on all assistance provided to clients during, say 1999-2000.
-As with the definition of Client, what constitutes a Service event is influenced by the definition of assistance'.
+As with the definition of Client, what constitutes a Service event is influenced by the definition of 'assistance'.
 That is, every interaction between an agency and a client may not be considered of sufficient significance to warrant recording as a Service event.
 Furthermore, decisions about what is included or excluded from the definition of 'assistance' may be affected by specific program requirements as well as practical considerations related to the amount of time and resources it takes to record every interaction between an agency and a client.
+Source and reference a ttributes

-Submitting organisation: Australia Institute of Health and Welfare Reference documents: Home and Community Care (HACC) Data Dictionary Version 1.0, 1998 Relational attributes Data Element Concepts implementing this Object Class: Service event-accommodation period end date Community services, Standard 30/11/2007 Service event-accommodation period start date Community services, Standard 30/11/2007 Service event-assessment date Community services, Standard

-Service event-assistance received date Community services, Standard 01/03/2005
+Submitting organisation: Reference documents: Australia Institute of Health and Welfare Home and Community Care (HACC) Data Dictionary Version 1.0, 1998 Relational attributes Data Element Concepts implementing this Object Class: Service event - accommodation period end date Community services, Standard 30/11/2007 Service event - accommodation period start date Community services, Standard 30/11/2007 Service event - assessment date Community services, Standard 01/03/2005 Service event - assistance received date Community services, Standard $01/03/2005$ 453

-Service event-assistance request date Community services, Standard 01/03/2005
+Service event - assistance request date Community services, Standard 01/03/2005

-Service event-assistance type Community services, Standard 30/04/2008
+Service event - assistance type Community services, Standard 30/04/2008

-Service event-assistance urgency Community services, Standard 01/03/2005
+Service event - assistance urgency Community services, Standard 01/03/2005

-Service event-first service contact date Community services, Standard 01/03/2005
+Service event - first service contact date Community services, Standard 01/03/2005

-Service event-last service provision date Community services, Standard 07/03/2006
+Service event - last service provision date Community services, Standard 07/03/2006

-Service event-reason assistance not provided Community services, Standard 01/03/2005
+Service event - reason assistance not provided Community services, Standard 01/03/2005

-Service event-service delivery setting Community services, Standard 02/05/2006
+Service event - service delivery setting Community services, Standard 02/05/2006

-Service event-supported accommodation type Community services, Standard 30/11/2007
+Service event - supported accommodation type Community services, Standard 30/11/2007

-Service event-type of goods and equipment received Community services, Standard 01/03/2005
+Service event - type of goods and equipment received Community services, Standard 01/03/2005